report this ad

 Describes someone who is dealing fairly and impartially.

-Can be a pitch, performed with the arm moving above the shoulder.
+Can refer to a type of pitch, performed with the arm moving above the shoulder.

-Can refer to a type of a pitch with the hand brought forward and up from below the level of the shoulder;
+Can refer to a type of a pitch, performed with the hand brought forward and up from below the level of the shoulder;

 To have the freedom to do as one sees fit.